 Simple vs. complex expressions

-You do not need to use every dropdown in the Expression Editor.
-For some variables, you will notice that we provide "shortcuts" that combine all the required elements of a logical rule into a single item variable:
+You do not need to use every dropdown in the expression editor.
+For some variables, you may notice that we provide "shortcuts" that combine all the required elements of an expression:

 You can also write complex, multi-line expressions:

 ...but you do not need to fill in every dropdown in an expression.
 This is perfectly valid: